 - Pleasantly warm days on and warmer nights.

-- Snow that has accumulated over winter melts away by April, the high mountain passes over 5000m come into play such as Cho La, Larkya La and Thorung La.
+- Snow that has accumulated over winter melts away by April, and the high mountain passes over 5000m come into play such as Cho La, Larkya La, and Thorung La.
 All are attainable.

 - Clear skies also mean less chance of flight cancellations into the mountain districts such as Lukla.